furkanyigit0/python_pandas/README.md

 - 👋 Hi, I’m @furkanyigit0
-- 👀 I’m interested in ...Java
+- 👀 I’m interested in ...Python,Java
-- 🌱 I’m currently learning ...Java and Managment
+- 🌱 I’m currently learning ...Python and Artificial Intelligence
-- 💞️ I’m looking to collaborate on ...Java
+- 💞️ I’m looking to collaborate on ...Python
 - 📫 How to reach me ...furkanyigit1467@gmail.com

 <!---